China and the U.S. produce more impactful AI research when collaborating together: Discussion

-The impact of international collaborations seems to vary across countries \cite{glanzel2001national}.
-Such collaborations are associated with greater impact for UK-based scientists \cite{katz1997much}, for example, and more highly cited papers by Norway-based scientists \cite{aksnes2003characteristics}.
-In contrast, most highly cited papers from the U.S.\ are in fact produced by domestic, rather than international, collaborations \cite{persson2010highly}.
-Similarly, Kwiek \cite{kwiek2021large} analyzed papers from six fields of research---engineering and technologies, agricultural sciences, humanities, natural sciences, medical sciences and social sciences---and found that, for both the U.S.\ and China, domestic collaborations (i.e., those involving U.S.-based only, or China-base only, coauthors) have a greater weighted impact than their international counterparts.
-On the contrary, our study shows that when it comes to AI research, collaborations between the U.S.\ and China (whether they are U.S.-led or China-led scientists) are more impactful than those led by one of the two countries not involving the other.
+Studies examining international collaborations in general (rather than in the field of AI) suggest that the impact of international collaborations varies across countries \cite{glanzel2001national}.
+Such collaborations are associated with greater impact for UK-based scientists \cite{katz1997much} as well as Norway-based scientists \cite{aksnes2003characteristics}.
+Conversely, most highly cited papers from the U.S.\ are produced by domestic, rather than international, collaborations \cite{persson2010highly}.
+Similarly, Kwiek \cite{kwiek2021large} analyzed papers from six fields of research---engineering and technologies, agricultural sciences, humanities, natural sciences, medical sciences and social sciences---and found that, for both the U.S.\ and China, domestic collaborations (i.e., those involving U.S.-based only, or China-base only, coauthors) have a greater impact than their international counterparts.
+In contrast, our study shows that when it comes to AI research, papers involving collaborations between the U.S.\ and China (whether U.S.- or China-led) are more impactful than those led by one of the two countries and not involving the other.